2010 United States Senate elections: Retirements

-Seven Democrats and six Republicans (including four interim appointees to finish the current 6-year term) retired rather than seek re-election.
+Three Democrats and six Republicans retired rather than seek re-election.
+Three Democrats retired rather than seek election to finish the unexpired term and one Democrat retired rather than seek election to finish the unexpired term and election to a full term.

 Defeats

 Three Democrats and one Republican sought re-election but lost in either the primary or general election.

+Post-election changes

+One Republican resigned on May 3, 2011, and was replaced by an appointee.

 Race summary

 Special elections during the 111th Congress

 In these special elections, the winner was seated in the fall of 2010 (excluding Massachusetts), once they qualified and their elections were certified.
 Sorted by election date, then state, then class.